57Esther/Climate-Change/README.md

              Users enjoyed the sites visuals however later found out that the visuals were taking too much space and were too large.
 This resulted into compressing the image files which led to the decrease in some image quality.

 - ## Deployment

+ -  The project was developed using Gitpod as the code editor, committed to Git as a local repository, and finally pushed/ stored to GitHub.

  - The website was originally created using code anywhere worspace and dev tools, due to lots of issues and bugs, and to meet up with the submission desadline I   was advised to download project files and open a new workspace using gitpod  which was used to complete and submit the project.